pipalacademy/pipal.in/templates/_events/2016/decorators-demystified.md

   9:00 AM - 11:30 AM IST

 brief:
-  Learn function programming concepts to build libraries and frameworks with beautiful APIs.
+  Learn functional programming concepts to build libraries and frameworks with beautiful APIs.

 description: |
   Decorators are one of the elegant features of the Python programming language.
 They are heavily used in modern libraries and frameworks to create elegant APIs.